| Home A Broad Introduction

 botanical family Solanaceae, which includes tomato, aubergine,

 peppers, tobacco, deadly nightshade, and many others.
+Potato has

 quite often been considered such a bland food as to be included in